 17. Restaurant Zaci

 Next to Cenote Zaci there is a restaurant with the same name.
 You can enter the restaurant Zaci without paying cenote Zaci entrance fee.
 The restaurant has the same opening hours as the cenote and at 5:00pm you will get the bill.
 The food is good and prices are affordable.
-A local meal will cost not more than 80 Pesos ($4), a ceviche 120 Pesos ($6).
-Coronas are 45 Pesos a little over $2.
+A local meal will cost around 120 Pesos ($6), a ceviche 160 Pesos ($8).
+Coronas are 60 Pesos a little over $3.
 The restaurant has good views into the cenote and there are toilets.

 18. Free entrance from restaurant

-If your bill at restaurant Zaci exceeds 100 Pesos per person you will get free entrance into the cenote.
-So basically you get $1,5 discount when eating at the restaurant. :)
+If your bill at restaurant Zaci exceeds 200 Pesos ($10 USD) per person you will get free entrance into the cenote.
+Prices went up in 2024 as you can see! :)